pete-mann/php-express/README.md

 added if required.

 ### Composer
-This project requires composer for autoloading.
+This project requires composer for autoloading and loading some dependencies such as:
+- Firebase JWT
+- Justin Rainbow json-schema

 ### Tests
-Some tests have been written using PHPUnit, there is currently some minor refactoring required to make this project testable.
+Some tests have been written using PHPUnit, Mocha and Chai.
+The following testing:
-This is because the program depends on Apache or similar webserver to glean data such as the current URL.
-This data will need to be mocked during testing.
+- Performance testing will be written using Apache Bench (AB).
+- System testing will be written using Mocha and Chai.
+- Integration testing will be written using PHPUnit 7.
+- Unit testing will be written using PHPUnit 7.

+### Test Guides

+#### Performance Test Guide
+Performance testing can be executed by running the `tests/performance/performanceTest.sh` file.

+#### System Test Guide
+System testing can be conducted from the `tests/system` directory by issuing `npm test`.
+This will run every `*.test.js` file in the `tests/system` directory.

+#### Integration Test Guide
+Integration tests can be conducted using PHPUnit from the `tests/integration` directory.

+#### Unit Test Guide
+Unit testing can be conducted using PHPUnit from the `tests/unit` directory.

 ### TODO
-Include JSON schema validation of request body data.
+- Include JSON schema validation of request body data.
+- Write Swagger documentation including schemas for each endpoint.
+- Try to use Swagger schemas in testing and validation.

 ### Example usage
 This example usage is included in the `/api/index.php` file and is presented here for the benfit of readers.